pettod/cs-basics/README.md

 ## Logarithm approximation and FLOPS

 Approximated logarithm with base 2 using LUT and piecewise linear interpolation.
-Binary search over 32 element long LUT requires 5 FLOPS, and linear interpolation 3 FLOPS, totaling 8 FLOPS.
+First, 32 element long LUT is used to search for initial guess with binary search, that requires 5 FLOPS.
+Second, linear interpolation is applied requiring 3 FLOPS.
+Total number of FLOPS is 8.

 | Average error | Max error | FLOPS     |
 |---------------|-----------|-----------|